Want to use this resume?

 1. Do phrase your experience as accomplishments rather than duties.
 This is a more meaningful way of showing your skills to a potential employer.

-2. Do consider a resume format separate from standard Microsoft Word templates.
+2. Do consider a resume format separate from standard Company Name Word templates.
 But it still should remain clean and readable with consistent formatting throughout the document.

 3. Do proofread very, very carefully.
 A spelling and grammar check through your word processing program is not comprehensive.